 There are several advantages in developing e-procurement:

 It is convenient to bidders living outside the administrative capital of the State and to bidders in other States, as bidding opportunities may be inspected on the website and, if of interest, the related documents may be downloaded.
-The bidding documents are thus received immediately and the completed offer may be transmitted electronically close to the bid submission deadline, allowing bidders more time to prepare their bids.
+The bidding documents are thus received immediately, and the completed offer may be transmitted electronically close to the bid submission deadline, allowing bidders more time to prepare their bids.

 These arrangements avoid the necessity for out-of-town bidders to send a messenger to collect the documents and subsequently to deposit the completed bid in the tender box, or to use a courier service for that purpose.